 King Haakon VII Commemorative Medal

-- Medal instituted in 1957 to commemorate the deceased monarch on the occasion of his funeral.
+- Medal was instituted in 1957 to commemorate the deceased monarch on the occasion of his funeral.

-- Medal have 2 classes: gold and silver.
+- Medal was awarded in two classes: gold and silver.